cdoorenweerd/PyCOIStats/README.md

 - `aln_splitspecies.py` will generate a separate fasta for each species in a subfolder /species_fastas

 - `aln_hapcounter.py` counts the total number of sequences and distinct haplotypes per species and outputs to csv file.
+Beta testing [scikit-bio Chao1](http://scikit-bio.org/docs/0.5.6/generated/skbio.diversity.alpha.chao1.html?highlight=chao1) estimator calculations to be added in v1.4

 - `aln_pdistancer.py` calculates pairwise distance statistics and outputs two csv tables:
     The first table has statistics for the whole alignment.